-Ravens quarterback Lamar Jackson again expected to start for ailing Joe Flacco vs. Raiders
+Ravens QB Joe Flacco (hip) ruled out vs. Raiders; Lamar Jackson set to start again

 The quarterback question could loom larger next week as the Ravens prepare for a trip to Atlanta to play the high-scoring Falcons.

-But Harbaugh acknowledged the longer Flacco is out, the less easy it would be for him to jump straight into game action.
+But Harbaugh acknowledged that the longer Flacco is out, the more difficult it would be for him to jump straight into game action.

 “At this point, he would have to practice to be ready,” he said.